AnthonyHewins/nalpaca/README.md

 To execute a cancel, you just publish an empty message on `<prefix>.action.v0.cancel.<order ID or special keyword "ALL">`.
 Using special keyword `ALL` will initiate a cancel of all orders

 ### Trade updates

+TODO docs

+### Streaming bars

+Stream bar data.
+Possibly the most useful feature, allows you to broadcast messages across your architecture for lots of listeners

 #### Option 1: receive as consumer